coteditor/CotEditor/CONTRIBUTING.md

 Pull-Request
 --------------------------

-- Make a topic branch, instead of committing to the main or develop branch.

 ### General Code Improvements

 Bug fixes and improvements are welcome.
 If you want to add a new feature or the change is huge, it's better at first to ask the team whether your idea will be accepted.